open-ci-io/openci/README.md

 # Goals of OpenCI

+The best CI/CD service for you and me.

 1. Super fast loading of dashboards
 2. Extremely easy setup of CI/CD
 3. No charges for builds during setup